JStoresund/notes-V25/krypto/_krypto.md

       - More secure, but still single point of failure
     - Public-key authority
       - Central authority maintains dynamic directory
-      - Still drawbacks, e.g. users must appeal authority for every user it wants to contact, causign bottleneck
+      - Still drawbacks, e.g. users must appeal authority for every user it wants to contact, causing bottleneck
     - Public-key certificates
       - Used in practice
       - Certificate is public key, identifier of key owner, all of which is signed by trusted 3rd party